Kitware/tangelo/docs/tangelo-py.rst

     in every function wishing to change the path, but prevents shadowing of expected locations by modules with the same name in other directories, and the uncontrolled growth of the ``sys.path`` variable.

+.. py:function:: tangelo.config()

+    Returns a copy of the service configuration dictionary (see :ref:`configuration`).

 .. py:decorator:: tangelo.restful